Are $40 Toll Roads The Future?

 But transportation officials say the high-priced toll is less about money and more about changing commuter behavior and reducing congestion, and commuters all across the country might soon see more tolls in the future.

 The 10-mile stretch of Interstate 66 from the Northern Virginia suburbs into the District of Columbia is like no other road in the country.
-It was built in the early 1980's for carpools and buses to use during rush hour.
-Over the years, officials have opened it up to hybrids and a few other exemptions, and in recent years, scofflaw single drivers violating the HOV-only law helped choke the road with gridlock.
+It was built in the early 1980s for carpools and buses to use during rush hour.
+Over the years, officials have opened it up to hybrids and a few other exemptions, and in recent years, scofflaw single drivers violating the high-occupancy-vehicle-only law helped choke the road with gridlock.

 So Virginia's Department of Transportation is trying something controversial: ending free rides for hybrids, expanding the restricted hours and allowing solo drivers on for a price.
 And oh, what a high price it is.

-When merging onto I-66 inside the beltway one recent morning from the Leesburg Pike in Falls Church, Uber driver Alfred Hewton looks up at the sign showing the price of the toll.
+When merging onto I-66 inside the Beltway one recent morning from Leesburg Pike in Falls Church, Uber driver Alfred Hewton looks up at the sign showing the price of the toll.

-"Eleven dollars [to] Washington, D.C., $11."
+"Eleven dollars [to] Washington, D.C. $11."

 That's $11 to drive just 10 miles, so Hewton is relieved that for him today, it's free.